Parkinson's Disease: Diagnosing, Symptoms, Causes Document List

-Although some of these documents from our Parkinson's Disease category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Our library below features 47 published articles, research papers, and documents from the Disabled World Parkinson's Disease (PD) category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

 Study finds levels of a protein found in the brain called alpha-synuclein are significantly lower than normal in cerebrospinal fluid in Parkinson's disease patients with postural instability and gait difficulty.

 Silverado Parkinson's Disease and Movement Disorders Program

 Program focuses on needs of those with Parkinson's disease and other movement disorders, such as Progressive Supranuclear Palsy (PSP), Corticobasal Degeneration (CBD) and Multiple System Atrophy (MSA).

 Online Parkinson's Disease Awareness Training Program for First Responders and General Public

 New web-based program will educate police, fire fighters and emergency service providers on unique symptoms of Parkinson's Disease.

 Manganese Exposure from Welding Fumes May Cause Early Parkinson-Like Symptoms

 Welding has been linked to parkinsonism, which is a general term for a group of disorders that cause movement problems similar to those seen in Parkinson's disease.

 Publish Date: 2016/12/29